C-Logesh-Perumal-29/Hand-Tracking-With-Flask/README.md

       - Processes each frame using MediaPipe Hands to detect hand landmarks.

       - Draws hand landmarks and connections on the frame.

+## MediaPipe

+  - MediaPipe is an open-source library developed by Google that provides solutions for various computer vision tasks, including hand tracking.
+  - The MediaPipe Hand Tracking module specifically focuses on detecting and tracking the movement and gestures of hands in real-time through computer vision techniques.

+## Key Features:

+**Real-Time Hand Detection:**

+  - MediaPipe Hand Tracking allows for the real-time detection of hands in images or video streams.

+**21-Point Hand Landmarks:**

+  - The library provides a robust model capable of identifying 21 specific points on the hand, including landmarks such as fingers, knuckles, and palm keypoints.

+**Multi-Hand Tracking:**

+  - It supports tracking multiple hands simultaneously, making it suitable for applications where interactions with multiple hands are essential.

+**Integration with Other MediaPipe Modules:**

+  - MediaPipe provides a modular structure, and the Hand Tracking module can be easily integrated with other modules for tasks like face detection, pose estimation, and more.

+## Use Cases

+  - Gesture Recognition
+  - Sign Language Recognition
+  - Human-Computer Interaction